Nick-prog/Clive-Webhook/README.md

 </p>

 # Change Log
+**Version 1.3.2**
+* Improved the downloading requests definition in the requests.py file.
+* Added a new dict option in the abbreviation definition in the dictionaries.py file.
+* Added comments to important sections of the code.

 **Version 1.2.2 - 1.3.1**
 * Added a pop-up dialog box to confirm your selection.
 * Optimized loading times by removing real time data information from populating on startup.